puterboy/HAOS-kiosk/haoskiosk/README.md

 touchpad so long as their /dev/input/eventN number is less than 25.

-**NOTE:** If not working, please first check the bug reports (open and closed), then try the testing branch (use url: https://github.com/puterboy/HAOS-kiosk#testing).
-If still no solution, file an issue on github,
+**NOTE:** If not working, please first check the bug reports (open and closed), then try the testing branch (add the following url to the
+repository: https://github.com/puterboy/HAOS-kiosk#testing).
+If still no solution, file an issue on github
 [bug report](https://github.com/puterboy/HAOS-kiosk/issues) and include full details of your setup and what you did along with a complete log.